We have studied all twelve of the Apostles including the man who took the place of

 The man responsible for the death of Paul was the Roman emperor by the name of Nero.
 In the year 64 A.D. during the reign of Nero, fire broke out in Rome.
 For six days and nights the fire burned.
 The greater part of the city was laid in ashes.
 The rumor that Nero himself had caused the city to be set on fire aroused great hatred in the people of Rome against their emperor.
 To turn the Roman citizens' hatred away from himself, Nero accused the Christians of having set fire to Rome.
 The accusation certainly was not true, but large numbers of Christians were arrested and a terrible persecution followed.

 Many Christians were crucified.
 Some were sewn up in the skins of wild animals and then big dogs were let loose upon them so that they were torn to pieces.
 Women were tied to mad bulls and dragged to death.
-After nightfall Christians were burned at the stake in Nero's garden (Human Lampstands).
+After nightfall Christians were burned at the stake in Nero's garden (human lampstands).
 It was during the reign of this man that Paul and Peter were put to death.
 Paul was a Roman citizen and thus he could not be crucified as Peter was.
-Instead, he was executed with a sword (perhaps his head was cut off).
+Instead, he was executed with a sword (perhaps his head was cut off like John the Baptist).